Ichnia urban hromada: Geography

-The Ichnia urban hromada is located in the in the northwest of Pryluky Raion.
+The Ichnia urban hromada is located in the northwest of Pryluky Raion.
 The hromada is located within the Dnieper Lowland.
 The relief of the district's surface is a lowland plain, in places dissected by river valleys.
 All rivers belong to the Dnieper basin.
 The largest river is the Udai, a tributary of the Sula.

 The climate of Ichnia urban hromada is moderately continental, with warm summers and relatively mild winters.
 The average temperature in January is about -7°C, and in July - +19°C. The average annual precipitation ranges from 550 to 660 mm, with the highest amount of precipitation in the summer period.

 The soil cover of the Ichnia urban hromada is dominated by chernozem and podzolized soils.
 The urban hromada is located in the natural zone of the forest steppe, in Polissya.
 The main species in the forests are pine, oak, alder, ash, and birch.
 Minerals: oil, peat, bischofite, gas, sand, clay.
 The Ichnyansky National Nature Park is located on the territory of the district.